-As Kids in the U.S. Head Back to School, Millions Around the World Are Left Out
+U.S. Kids Are Back in School, But Millions Around the World Are Left Out

-Across the country, children of all ages are picking out new school supplies and getting ready to meet new teachers and classmates.
-This is a yearly ritual in the U.S., but around the world, there are millions of kids who don’t have the same chance.
+Across the country, children of all ages are settling into a new school year, but there are millions of kids around the world who don't have the same chance.
 Right now, there are 263 million children and youth who are out of school globally.

 In places like South Sudan, a young woman is more likely to die in childbirth than she is to graduate high school.

 Now, leaders around the world are starting to mobilize around a plan to give 25 million more children the quality education they deserve through the Global Partnership for Education.
 This is the only partnership of its kind dedicated exclusively to education in the world’s lowest-income and most fragile countries.

 Since 2011, the U.S. government has made increasing annual investments in the Global Partnership for Education, helping drive its success.
 While the White House signaled its intention earlier this year to drastically slash funding for global education and other international anti-poverty programs, Congress is thankfully pushing back against those cuts.
 Now, education leaders, grassroots advocates, and members of Congress are urging a renewed investment in GPE.
 In Congress, a new bicameral, bipartisan resolution calls on the U.S. government to make a bold financial commitment to GPE’s multi-year strategy.
 The House version of the resolution, introduced at the end of July, already has strong bipartisan support.